wonsunahn/CS1541_Fall2020/syllabus.md

 * Class 1: Temporal vs. spatial Locality / Cold vs. capacity misses

-* Class 2: Direct mapped caches / Set associative caches
+* Class 2: Evaluating cache design and AMAT / Cache block size

 * Homework 3 released due Nov.
 12 at 5:00 PM on GradeScope

 ## WEEK 12 (Week of 2 NOV)

-* Class 1: Write back vs write through caches / Private vs. shared caches
+* Class 1: Direct mapped caches / Set associative caches

-* Class 2: MIMD, SIMD and SMT architectures
+* Class 2: Write back vs write through caches

 ## WEEK 13 (Week of 9 NOV)

-* Class 1: GPU architecture and programming
+* Class 3: Split vs. unified caches / Private vs. shared caches / Prefetching

-* Class 2: GPU architecture and programming (cont'd)
+* Class 2: Virtual Memory / TLBs

+* Project 2 released due Dec.
+4 at 11:59 PM on GradeScope

 ## WEEK 14 (Week of 16 NOV)

+* Class 1: Cache Coherence / SIMD

+* Class 2: GPU architecture and programming

+## WEEK 15 (Week of 23 NOV)

+* Thursday (Nov.
+26) 5:00 - 6:15
-* Class 1: Midterm 2 review
+  * Midterm 2 review
+  * Session will be recorded

-* Class 2: Midterm 2 on GradeScope
+* Midterm 2 on GradeScope: Sunday (Nov.
+29) 11:59 AM - Tuesday (Dec.
+1) 11:59 PM
-  * Take home exam submitted online
+  * Will be posted as link named "Midterm 2" at Friday 10:00 AM
+  * You will choose a 3 hour span to complete exam within the above 2-day period
+  * Your 3 hours begin the moment you click on link and agree to the terms on the next screen
   * Open book but individual work

+## WEEK 16 (Week of 30 NOV)

+* Project 2 due Dec.
+4 at 11:59 PM on GradeScope